-- 1. Stresses the need to produce a realistic estimation of cetacean and other megafauna species bycaught in different types of legal fishing activities, taking into account the ongoing work of ECAP/IMAP, but also in result of illegal, unreported and unregulated (IUU) fishing, and ghost net fishing, and to develop related thresholds; - 2.
-Requests the Parties to assess the level of cetacean bycatch arising from their fisheries using a combination of methods, following the guidelines included in the manual "Monitoring incidental catch of vulnerable species in the
+1. Encourages Parties to produce a realistic estimation of cetacean and other megafauna species bycaught in different types of legal fishing activities, taking into account the ongoing work of ECAP/IMAP, but also in result of

-Mediterranean and Black Sea: Methodology for Data Collection", developed by the GFCM in collaboration with other partners, such as:

-- a) trained observers on board fishing vessels, where possible, - b) fishermen interview surveys, - c) self-sampling by fishermen, where possible, - d) strandings data collection, - e) remote electronic monitoring; - 3.
+- 2. Encourages Parties to assess the level of cetacean bycatch arising from their fisheries using a combination of methods, following the guidelines included in the manual "Monitoring incidental catch of vulnerable species in the Mediterranean and Black Sea: Methodology for Data Collection", developed by the GFCM in collaboration with other partners, such as: - a. trained observers on board fishing vessels, where possible, - b. fishermen interview surveys, - c. self-sampling by fishermen, where possible, - d. strandings data collection, - e. remote electronic monitoring; - 3.
 Urges that, despite the need for more precise estimates, mitigation efforts be immediately intensified by both Parties and non-Party Range States throughout the region and especially in areas hosting populations identified as Critically Endangered or Endangered in the IUCN Red List; - 4.
-Asks the Secretariat to share the results of the review of available data on cetacean bycatch in stranding databases from the ACCOBAMS Area with Parties and relevant organizations, and encourages further studies investigating the use of stranding data to assess bycatch mortality, including the use of carcass drifting models, whilst recognising that analyses of strandings data almost always underestimate bycatch to an unknown degree; - 5.
-Urges the undertaking of studies on the behavior of animals during interactions with fisheries, including on their mortality caused by the ingestion of fishing gear, with a view to developing effective mitigation measures; - 6.
+Requests the Secretariat to share the results of the review of available data on cetacean bycatch in stranding databases from the ACCOBAMS Area with Parties and relevant organizations, and encourages further studies investigating the use of stranding data to assess bycatch mortality, including the use of carcass drifting models, whilst recognising that analyses of strandings data almost always underestimate bycatch to an unknown degree; - 5.
+Urges the Scientific Committee to review studies on the behavior of animals during interactions with fisheries, including on their mortality caused by the ingestion of fishing gear, with a view to developing effective mitigation measures; - 6.
 Urges the Parties to enhance fishing gear identification and traceability, as well as the retrieval of abandoned, lost or otherwise discarded fishing gears, to eliminate bycatch of cetaceans in ghost gears; - 7.
 Invites the Parties and the Secretariat to disseminate amongst relevant organizations, in particular fishery professional organizations, the FAO/ACCOBAMS good practice guides for the handling of vulnerable species caught incidentally in Mediterranean fisheries, developed in collaboration with SPA/RAC; - 8.
-Requests the Parties that socio-economic studies be conducted on the extent of depredation caused by cetaceans, where appropriate at regional level, in order to elaborate possible mitigation measures, which may help preventing retaliation actions by fishermen; - 9.
-Further requests that assessments be conducted to evaluate the sustainability of fish stocks, while securing prey availability for cetacean species, in parallel with the aforementioned actions; - 10.
-Asks the Secretariat to provide assistance to the Parties in addressing the issue of interactions between cetaceans and fisheries, including in the context of IUU fishing, ensuring that all activities are in line with the ACCOBAMS objectives, and considering the mutual impacts of mitigation measures; - 11.
-Invites the Secretariat to pursue its collaboration with the Secretariats of GFCM, Barcelona Convention and Bucharest Convention, as well as SPA/RAC, and to strengthen its involvement in their relevant work and initiatives; - 12.
-Invites the Secretariat to open communication with Mediterranean and Black Sea Advisory Councils supported by the European Union; - 13.
+Encourages the Parties that socio-economic studies be conducted on the extent of depredation caused by cetaceans, where appropriate at regional level, in order to elaborate possible mitigation measures; - 9.
+Asks the Secretariat to provide assistance to the Parties in addressing the issue of interactions between cetaceans and fisheries, including in the context of IUU fishing, ensuring that all activities are in line with the ACCOBAMS objectives, and considering the mutual benefits of mitigation measures; - 10.
+Invites the Secretariat to pursue its collaboration with the Secretariats of GFCM, Barcelona Convention / SPA-RAC and Bucharest Convention, and to strengthen its involvement in their relevant work and initiatives; - 11.
 Further invites the Secretariat to strengthen its collaboration with the Secretariats of the CMS and ASCOBANS, as well as with the International Whaling Commission (IWC) and other relevant organizations, with a view to investigating approaches for achieving a significant decrease in cetacean bycatch levels, using, as appropriate, the recommendations of the Scientific Committee;